t2y/ikazuchi/src/README.txt

 ========

 * Translate GNU gettext catalog named PO file with good reference from web API
+* Translate reST document file keeping with the format
 * Translate any string passed from command line argument
 * Translate any string in Vim using ":pyfile" command
 * Detect language of any string passed from command line argument